Consistent Translations Glossary across R

 Funding

 The project seeks funding from the R Consortium Infrastructure Steering Committee (ISC) to support the development of the R package.
-The funding will be used to cover the costs associated with the development, testing, documentation, and release of the package by the lead developer.
+The funding will be used to cover the time that the lead developer will invest in the development of the package.

-The total funding expected for the project is $8,000.
-The breakdown of the costs is as follows:
+The total funding requested for the project is $8,000.

 Summary

 The project requires funding to support the development of a data package in R and streamlining the translation process for the R community.
 The lead developer will be responsible for developing the R package and coordinating with the RCWG to ensure that the glossary is consistent across languages.
 The project will follow best practices for R package development and will seek feedback from the R community to ensure that the package meets the needs of the users.
 Thus improving the translations infrastructure in R and making it easier for users to contribute to the translations process.
-The funding will be used to cover the costs associated with the development, testing, documentation, and release of the package by the lead developer.
+The funding will be used to cover the time that the lead developer will invest in the development of the package.

 Success